 Take a trip back in time by visiting Tefia.
 This small village to the south of La Oliva is home to Fuerteventura’s peasant lodgings and Ecomuseo de la Alcogida, an open-air museum which has been modeled on an old Canarian village.
 Throughout the museum’s seven houses are exhibitions of traditional farm work including carpentry and cheese making.
 The museum also holds educational workshops demonstrating how pottery, weaving and stone cutting were done in the past.

-Some of the best beaches in Europe are in Fuerteventura.
+People book flights to Fuerteventura as it is home to some of the best beaches in Europe.
 Jandia in the south is best known for its flat beaches while Corralejo in the north is blessed with curvaceous sand dunes.
 Don’t be surprised if you see people walking around in their birthday suits instead of bathing suits, nudism is widely accepted on the island.

 Most of the island’s lively cafes, restaurants and shops are scattered around the harbour in Puerto del Rosario.
 While there, take a break from shopping and pop into the home of exiled poet Miguel de Unamuno.